Still Not Losing Weight with Dance Fitness? Here’s What to Do

 Here’s what helps:

-Strength Training: Lifting (or bodyweight resistance) 2–3x/week helps build muscle, boost metabolism, and shape your body
+Strength Training: Lifting (or bodyweight resistance) 2–3x/week helps build muscle, boost metabolism, and and burn fat more effectively

 Balanced Nutrition: You don’t need to obsess—just be aware of how you’re fueling your body